getdnsapi/getdns/README.md

 * [libevent](http://libevent.org).
 Note: the examples *require* this and should work with either libevent 1.x or 2.x.
 2.x is preferred.
 * [libuv](https://github.com/joyent/libuv)
 * [libev](http://software.schmorp.de/pkg/libev.html)

-## Stubby

-* Stubby is an experimental implementation of a DNS Privacy enabled stub resolver than encrypts DNS queries using TLS.
-It is currently suitable for advanced/technical users - all feedback is welcome!
-* Details on how to use Stubby can be found in the [Stubby Reference Guide](https://dnsprivacy.org/wiki/x/JYAT).
-* Also see [dnsprivacy.org](https://dnsprivacy.org) for more information on DNS Privacy.

 ## Regression Tests